 - Build trust

 Many with OCD want immediate results and who can blame them.
 Overwhelming unwanted thought patterns can be unbearable to live with.
 All or nothing thinking patterns set in.
 But sometimes you have to start by realizing small steps are needed to achieve a healthy mindset.
-Ineffective therapist tell their clients to think about something different, to control their thoughts, just to try harder.
-That is not how someone will stop OCD.
+Some therapists tell their clients to think about something different, to control their thoughts, just try harder.
+This is not OCD treatment, just ineffective advice.

 Anyone seeking OCD treatment should recognize some personal changes in how they perceive life must be made.
-Sure it can seem scary and to make improvements in oneself isn’t always easy.
-While change means stepping into the unknown and it can feel risky, staying in stuck patterns that are only getting worse, will be down right debilitating
+It can seem scary.
+Making improvements in oneself isn’t supposed to be easy, but that doesn’t make it impossible.
+Stepping into the unknown can feel risky, but staying stuck patterns can be downright debilitating.

-For over a dozen years Designed Thinking has helped clients make changes in anxious and disruptive thought patterns.
+Designed Thinking has been helping clients for over 15 years.
 OCD treatment is just a phone call away.
 866-718-9995

 For more information on the differences between choosing medication or therapy, click here.